 This enables better control over how long and vigorous a wash cycle a particular load calls for.
 In addition, most Blomberg models allow for a number of different pre-programmed wash cycles to be used.

 One key spec that most reviewers and customers remark favorably on is the quiet operation (measured in decibels) of Blomberg dishwashers.
 A characteristic we did not mention above of a stainless steel tub as opposed to plastic or metal/plastic tubs is that stainless steel produces less noise in operation.

 - Size: Width: 17.625" x Height: 32.203" x Depth: 22.4375"

 - BLOMBERG APPLIANCES

 - Fully Integrated Slim Tub Stainless Steel Dishwasher

 For a more useful comparison, we are focusing on a relatively newer model of Blomberg, the DWS54100FBI, which has all the features we have discussed so far in this article, and is comparably priced or offers similar performance to other products in this comparison.

 Ease of Use

-Whenever you have more controls, and more sophisticated features, the ease of use of a product will be somewhat negatively affected.
-After all, you have to learn how to take advantage of all those specialty features.
-But the Blomberg model we’re comparing supplies a lot of tradeoffs in that respect, for example its silent operation, can definitely be counted as “easier” on the operator.
+Whenever you have more controls and more sophisticated features, the ease of use of a product will be somewhat negatively affected.
+After all, you have to learn how to take advantage of all those special features.
+But the Blomberg model we’re comparing supplies a lot of tradeoffs in that respect, for example, its silent operation, can definitely be counted as “easier” on the operator.